Opportunity One: Change your own firms' valuation from 1.2x billing to 6x EBITA.

 You will have access to our database, so you’ll see who we are talking to and what they said, all in real time.

-You will approve all emails, letters, and social media post in advance.
+You will approve all scripts, emails, letters, and social media posts in advance.